 As a part of the Integrated Family Health Program, YERASEE will build upon Pathfinder’s extensive work in Ethiopia to improve sexual and reproductive health services for young people (ages 10-24) throughout the country.

-In this project, Pathfinder aims to strengthen and maximize opportunities for better family planning utilization through primary health care services in targeted governorates.
+In this project from 2012 - 2013, Pathfinder strengthened and maximized opportunities for better family planning utilization through primary health care services in targeted governorates.

 Pathfinder is laying the groundwork to address the great need for contraception and sexual and reproductive health services in West Africa, a region with some of the lowest contraceptive prevalence rates and highest maternal mortality in Africa.